Cc618/Alpha/docs/syntax.md

     result := result * i
 ```

+Here, no block is required.

 ## Functions
-Functions are slightly different compared to other languages.
+Functions are slightly differents compared to other languages.
-Firstly, there are two types of functions : functions and procedure.
+Firstly, there are two types of functions : functions and procedures.
 The first type describes returning functions and the latter is for functions
 that return nothing.
 Use fun or proc to declare a function.
 Then use the take keyword to declare arguments (this section can be ommited).
-Lastly a block statement is required containing the body of the function.
+Lastly a block statement containing the body of the function is required.

 ```alpha
 fun myfunction      # fun can be replaced by proc if nothing is returned